 Coordinating Other Benefit Claims

 While pursuing a disability pension, you may also be eligible for Social Security Disability Insurance (SSDI), health insurance extensions, or civil claims against third parties who caused or contributed to your injury.
+If your injury was caused by someone else’s negligence, you may have a personal injury claim, and our firm can help identify the responsible parties and take legal action against them.
+The goal is to secure full compensation for all damages resulting from your injury, including those pursued through third-party claims.
 Pursuing multiple claims simultaneously can be complex, but it is often the best way to maximize your compensation.

 Coordinating your claims strategically is essential so that one does not jeopardize another.
 Certain SSDI decisions can affect your pension eligibility, and settlements from third-party lawsuits may need to be disclosed.